austinjhunt/express-oauth-oidc-demo/README.md

 #### GCP

-First things first, I created a new project in Google called **Simple OAuth Demo**, configured a consent screen for it when authorized JS origin `http://localhost:8080` and redirect URL `http://localhost:8080/redirect_uri` (which is the Express route that handles the redirect back from the consent screen).
+First things first, I created a new project in Google called **Simple OAuth Demo**, configured a consent screen for it with authorized JS origin `http://localhost:8080` and redirect URL `http://localhost:8080/redirect_uri` (which is the Express route that handles the redirect back from the consent screen).
 I then created an OAuth client ID in the credentials screen within the project, and downloaded the credentials JSON file (stored as a gitignored config.js in the repo).

 From here, I moved to the Express development.